Patty Hearst: Legal consequences

-On September 18, 1975, Hearst was arrested in a San Francisco apartment with Wendy Yoshimura, another SLA member, by San Francisco Police Inspector Timothy F. Casey and his partner, Police Officer Laurence R. Pasero, and FBI Special Agent Thomas J. Padden and his partners, FBI agents Jason Moulton, Frank Doyle, Jr., Larry Lawler, Monte Hall, Dick Vitamonte, Leo Brenneissen, and Ray Campos.
+On September 18, 1975, Hearst was arrested in a San Francisco apartment with Wendy Yoshimura, another SLA member, by San Francisco Police.
 While being booked into jail, Hearst listed her occupation as "Urban Guerilla".
 She asked her attorney to relay the following message: "Tell everybody that I'm smiling, that I feel free and strong and I send my greetings and love to all the sisters and brothers out there."

 Brainwashing claims

 At the time of her arrest, Hearst's weight had dropped to 87 pounds (40 kg), and she was described by psychologist Margaret Singer in October 1975 as "a low-IQ, low-affect zombie".
 Shortly after her arrest, doctors recorded signs of trauma: her IQ was measured as 112, whereas it had previously been 130; there were huge gaps in her memory regarding her pre-Tania life; she was smoking heavily and had nightmares.
 Without a mental illness or defect, a person is considered to be fully responsible for any criminal action not done under duress, which is defined as a clear and present threat of death or serious injury.
 For Hearst to secure an acquittal on the grounds of having been brainwashed would have been completely unprecedented.

 Psychiatrist Louis Jolyon West, a professor at University of California, Los Angeles (UCLA), was appointed by the court in his capacity as a brainwashing expert and worked without a fee.
 After the trial, he wrote a newspaper article asking President Carter to release Hearst from prison.

 Hearst wrote in her memoir, Every Secret Thing (1982), "I spent fifteen hours going over my SLA experiences with Robert Jay Lifton of Yale University.
 Lifton, author of several books on coercive persuasion and thought reform, [...] pronounced me a 'classic case' which met all the psychological criteria of a coerced prisoner of war. [...]
 If I had reacted differently, that would have been suspect, he said."

 After some weeks in custody, Hearst repudiated her SLA allegiance.
 Her first lawyer, Terence Hallinan, had advised Hearst not to talk to anyone, including psychiatrists.
 He advocated a defense of involuntary intoxication: that the SLA had given her drugs that affected her judgment and recollection.

 He was replaced by attorney F. Lee Bailey, who asserted a defense of coercion or duress affecting intent at the time of the offense.
 This was similar to the brainwashing defense which Hallinan had warned was not a defense in law.
 Hearst gave long interviews to various psychiatrists.